panotza/pulse/README.md

 ## Built-in exclude preset list

-this is built-in exclude list enable by default (you can disable using `-xp` flag)
+this is a built-in exclude list enabled by default (you can disable it using the `-xp` flag)

 ```
 .git